Moonlilia/Journey-by-Moonlight/README.md

 </tbody>
 </table>

 These are the *recommended specs* as they match those that the modlist was built and tested on.
 Your mileage may vary if specs are different.
-On tehse specs with the default settings for JBM, I get a smooth 60 FPS with a drop of 1 or 2 FPS in heavier areas like Falkreath.
+On these specs with the default settings for JBM, I get a smooth 60 FPS with a drop of 1 or 2 FPS in heavier areas like Falkreath.
 With this in mind, systems that are slightly weaker shouldn't have issues with running this modlist.

 ## Besides this, you will need: